tobrega/Tobrega-Products/journal/journal.md

 - Fought quite a bit with the installation of postgress.
 Josh suggested that I might have installed it correctly in the beginning but just had permission issues with logging into a specific database.
 He added that you need to create a new user account and assign it specific permissions in order to interact with the database.

-To launch Postgres: `Psql postgres` without the -U

 ## Daily Reflections 2021-05-05 W8D3

 - Spent a lot of time trying to determine how to best parse the csv data and save it back as a cleaned file.